 - When someone visits the sales page of your product or service after reading one of your blog posts.

-So it’s time to install this pixel and then set up conversion tracking!
+So it’s time to install this pixel and then set up conversion tracking – you with me?

-Click on the little menu icon at the top left of your screen, and then scroll over All Tools.
+Click on the little hamburger menu icon at the top left of your screen, and then scroll over All Tools.
 A larger menu will pop out to the right.
-Click on Pixels under Assets.
+Click on Pixels under Measure & Report.